balaji-embedcentrum/sylang/README.md

 - **Standards over Conventions**: ISO 26262, ASPICE, INCOSE—baked into the language
 - **Collaboration over Silos**: Git workflows, code review practices, CI/CD integration

+## ⚠️ Current Status & Roadmap

+**Let's be transparent**: Sylang is ambitious, and we're building it iteratively.
+Here's what's real today and what's coming:

+### ✅ Available Now (v0.9.27)
+- **Language Specification**: Complete syntax for all 23 file extensions
+- **VSCode Extension**: Syntax highlighting, basic validation, and file structure support
+- **Core Features**: Product lines, feature models, requirements, architecture blocks, and test definitions
+- **Documentation**: Comprehensive help files and AI prompting guides
+- **Traceability**: Relationship keywords and cross-file references

+### 🚧 In Active Development
+- **Visual Diagrams**: Automatic rendering of use case, sequence, and state machine diagrams from text
+- **Coverage Analysis**: Requirements-to-tests coverage reports and gap analysis
+- **FMEA Generation**: Automated FMEA tables and risk priority calculations
+- **Traceability Matrices**: Interactive, filterable traceability views
+- **Safety Reports**: ISO 26262 compliance documentation generation
+- **Variant Configuration UI**: Visual feature selection and configuration management

+### 🔮 On the Roadmap
+- **Real-time Collaboration**: Multi-user editing with conflict resolution
+- **CI/CD Integration**: Automated validation pipelines and compliance checks
+- **Import/Export**: Bidirectional sync with industry-standard requirements management tools
+- **Advanced Analytics**: Complexity metrics, change impact analysis, and risk dashboards
+- **Visual Forge**: Web-based collaborative environment (beyond VSCode)

+### 💡 The Promise

+We're not overpromising—we're **building in public**.
+The language is stable.
+The tooling is evolving.
+Some features you see described here are aspirational, representing where we're headed, not where we are today.

+**Why use Sylang now?** Because the core value—text-based, version-controlled, AI-friendly systems engineering—is real and working.
+The visualizations and advanced analytics are the cherry on top, coming soon.

+If you need production-grade tooling for mission-critical projects **today**, evaluate carefully.
+If you want to be part of shaping the future of systems engineering and can tolerate some rough edges, **welcome aboard**.

 ## 🔮 The Future is Readable

-In 10 years, we believe all complex systems will be designed in text-based, version-controlled, AI-collaborative languages.
-Sylang is that future, available today.
+We believe the future of systems engineering is text-based, version-controlled, and AI-collaborative.
+Sylang is being built to be that future.

-Whether you're designing the next generation of autonomous vehicles, building spacecraft that must never fail, or creating medical devices that save lives—Sylang gives you the tools to engineer with confidence, collaborate with ease, and move at the speed of innovation.
+Whether you're designing autonomous vehicles, spacecraft, or medical devices—Sylang aims to give you tools to engineer with confidence, collaborate with ease, and move at the speed of innovation.

-**Welcome to the future of systems engineering.**
+**Welcome to the journey.**

 ## 🎯 Purpose